mathiasbynens/custom.keylayout/qwerty/README.md

-# My custom QWERTY `.keylayout` file
+# My custom QWERTY `.keylayout` file for US-style keyboards

-This is an edited version of the default ‘US’ QWERTY keyboard layout available on OS X.
+This is an edited version of the default ‘US’ QWERTY keyboard layout available on OS X for US-style hardware Apple keyboards.
+(See [the difference between UK and US QWERTY keyboards made by Apple](http://apple.stackexchange.com/a/106059/4408).)

 The following special characters are now available through key combinations: